ArneCL/BlogPosts/nvim-moving-from-vim-pains.md

     set mouse=v
     set listchars=tab:-\ ,trail:-,nbsp:+,eol:$

-In addition, I swear the escape key is harder to press.
-Hmm.
+In addition, in gnu screen or tmux, the escape key is harder to press.
+You can put `maptimeout 10` in your .screenrc to fix in this gnu screen.
+It's something to do with nvim using a new library for user input, I believe.

 Anyway, we're on 0.1.3, so thing will change.